onera/Cassiopee/Geom/doc/source/Geom_IBM.rst

 .. py:function:: Geom.IBM.setDfar(tb,dfar)

     Set the dfar for a geometry defined by tb.
-Exists also in place (_setDfar).
+Exists also as in-place (_setDfar).
 Dfar is the distance from the center of the bounding box of the immersed boundary to the edge of the domain.

-    :param tb: geometry
+    :param tb: geometry tree
     :type  tb: [zone, list of zones, tree]
     :param dfar: dfar value
-    :type dfar: real
+    :type dfar: float
     :return: same as input

     *Example of use:*